jul-mar/bakery_sales_prediction/README.md

 ## Description

-This project focuses on sales forecasting for a bakery branch, utilizing historical sales data spanning from July 1, 2013, to July 30, 2018, to inform inventory and staffing decisions.
-We aim to predict future sales for six specific product categories: Bread, Rolls, Croissants, Confectionery, Cakes, and Seasonal Bread.
-Our methodology integrates statistical and machine learning techniques, beginning with a baseline linear regression model to identify fundamental trends, and progressing to a sophisticated neural network designed to discern more nuanced patterns and enhance forecast precision.
-The initiative encompasses data preparation, crafting bar charts with confidence intervals for visualization, and fine-tuning models to assess their performance on test data from August 1, 2018, to July 30, 2019, using the Mean Absolute Percentage Error (MAPE) metric for each product category.
+As part of the "Einführung in Data Science und maschinelles Lernen" course at opencampus.sh, this project develops a machine learning solution for sales forecasting at a bakery branch.
+The system predicts sales across six distinct product categories: Bread, Rolls, Croissants, Confectionery, Cakes, and Seasonal Bread, by training on historical data from July 2013 to July 2018, with testing performed on data spanning August 2018 to July 2019.

+The solution architecture demonstrates data science principles through multiple neural networks, with dedicated models for each product category.
+The final implementation evolved through systematic experimentation, progressing from baseline SGD regressors to neural network configurations.
+The feature set encompasses temporal variables, event data (including cruise ship arrivals and local events), weather conditions, and seasonal indicators, selected through rigorous correlation analysis.

+The model architecture implemented with the Keras/TensorFlow framework showcases machine learning best practices, incorporating regularization techniques and optimized hyperparameters specific to each product category.
+The data preprocessing pipeline demonstrates handling of missing values through alternative data sources and temporal interpolation, while categorical variables undergo one-hot encoding.

+Performance evaluation employs industry-standard metrics, with Mean Absolute Percentage Error (MAPE) as the primary measure, supplemented by MAE for absolute accuracy assessment.

 ### Task Type